badges/shields/README.md

 1. Install Node 6 or later.
 You can use the [package manager][] of your choice.
 2. Clone this repository.
 3. Run `npm install` to install the dependencies.
+4. Run `npm run build` to build the frontend.
-4. Run `node server 1111 localhost` to start the server.
+5. Run `npm start` to start the server.
-5. Open `http://localhost:1111/try.html` to view the home page.
+6. Open `http://[::]:8080/` to view the home page.

 [package manager]: https://nodejs.org/en/download/package-manager/